SKGEzhil/club-app-flutter/README.md

 ## Features

-1. **Post Operations**: Users can create a new post for an event, can edit the post later and can also delete it forever.
+1. **Post Operations**: Users can create a new post, can edit the post later and can also delete it forever.
 They can add text content and also attach an image from their gallery.
 The text content supports special characters as well.

+2. **Event Operations**: Users can create a new event, can edit the event later and can also delete it forever.
+They can add an event name, description, date, time, and also attach banner image for events.
+Users can also add those events to their calendar

 2. **Club Operations**: Users can create a new club, can modify club details later and can also delete it forever.
 They can add a club name, description, and also attach an image for display picture.